 |

-I can see the benefit and can think about it if, for example,:
+I see the benefit and can consider it if, for example:

-I have larger rests in hamshack in the form of unconfirmed QSL tickets.
+- I have larger leftovers in my hamshack in the form of unconfirmed QSL tickets.

-I did some expedition with a lot of QSOs, or I decided to send QSl tickets from some race.
+- I undertook some expedition with a large quantity QSO or I decided to send QSL tickets from some plant.

-I can see the cons and this service in this:
+I see the disadvantages of this service in this:

-I have a gut feeling, that this service alienates and cuts off a piece of the nice thing that belongs to amateur broadcasting, which is the ticketing.
+- I have a gut feeling that this service alienates and takes away a piece of the nice thing that belongs to amateur broadcasting - ticket writing.

-I cannot sign the ticket with my own hand and it is possible, that he might not be recognized in any of the diplomas.
+- I cannot sign the ticket with my own hand and it is possible that they might not be recognized in one of the diplomas.

-I don't know a bit of English and it's difficult for me to use this service.
+- I do not speak English at all and it is difficult for me to use this service.

-I can only do the basic minimum on a computer and mastering a fairly simple graphic editor is a big problem for me.
+- I only know the bare minimum on a computer, and mastering a relatively simple graphic editor is a big problem for me.

-I don't have a PAYPAL account and I don't know anyone either, who could mediate a payment via the Internet abroad.
+- I don't have an account with PayPal and I don't even know anyone who could mediate a payment abroad via the Internet.

-A simple one is enough for me to present my brand, one-sided QSL ticket, whose price is lower and it is not worth it to me.
+- To present my brand, I need a simple, one-sided QSL ticket, the price of which is lower, and it is not worth using the service.

-In conclusion, I would like to write one indisputable advantage, which I think cannot be denied service.
-Unless someone is sending QSl tickets just for the sake of it, that he is lazy or doesn't have time for it, this service gives him more than a helping hand and probably increases the chances of that, that I will receive an answer to my ticket.
+In conclusion, I would like to write one indisputable advantage that I think the service cannot be denied: if someone does not send QSL tickets just because he is lazy or does not have time, this service gives him more than a helping hand and probably increases the chance of getting an answer to his ticket.

 This is just a brief introduction to something that I found new and interesting at the meeting.
-A lot of information can be found directly on the website www.globalqsl.com.
-In a historically short period of time, I am thinking about trying it out.
+A lot of information can be found directly on the site www.globalqsl.com.
+In a historically short period of time, I am thinking about trying it.
 I look forward to your opinion, what do you think about it.